lm3nitro/Projects/Virtualization/ESXi/Part 3-Patching ESXI.md

 <img width="450" alt="Screenshot 2024-04-27 at 2 16 43 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/8f091f17-b283-4730-b8ab-b0354b543b95">

 ### Scope:
 This is Part 3.
 In Part 2 I installed and configured VMWare ESXi 7 on my server.
 In Part 2 I performed a vulnerability scan and found that there were some vulnerabilities that needed to be addresses.
 Here I will go through the process of pathing those vulnerabilities.
-Its important to note that I do not have any VMs running in my ESXi instance at this point.
+It's important to note that I do not have any VMs running in my ESXi instance at this point.
 If VMs are running, ensuring that they are turned off is critical prior to starting the patching process.
-Upon applying the remediation, I will perfomring another scan to validate that the patch was applied and the CVEs remediated.
+Upon applying the remediation, I will performing another scan to validate that the patch was applied and the CVEs remediated.

 ### Tools and Technology:
 VMWare ESXi and Tenable